(708) 366-7339 3025 W Lake St, Melrose Park, IL 60160 info@hoylandscaping.com

 Late May Oak Park yard readiness quiz on paper

 Cool season lawns around Oak Park and River Forest still wake on their own clock while graduation weekends and block parties start claiming Saturdays.
-This quiz is meant to be taken with a pencil, not a scoreboard.
-Pick the answer in each row that sounds closest to what you see today, tally how many times you chose water, turf, enhancement, or garden, then read the matching outcome block.
-Results point to services Hoy Landscaping already lists as a starting lane for conversation, not as a promise that one visit fixes every inch of the property.
+Hoy Landscaping has cared for these properties since 1914, and late May is when several honest problems compete for the same narrow staging space beside the garage.
+This quiz is meant to be taken with a pencil on the kitchen table, not as a scoreboard.
+Pick the answer in each row that sounds closest to what you see today on a calm walk, tally how many times you chose water, turf, enhancement, or garden, then read the matching outcome block below.
+Results point to services we already list as a starting lane for conversation, not as a promise that one visit fixes every inch of the property.

-If you already used our interactive Memorial quiz lower on this page, treat this pass as the late May version that still respects irrigation truth before cosmetic rescue.
+If you already used our interactive May memorial yard job first quiz lower on this page, treat this pass as the late May version that still respects irrigation truth before cosmetic rescue.
+The interactive version keeps answers in your browser; this paper version is for spouses, neighbors, or anyone who wants to compare notes without a screen.
+Both quizzes use the same categories because the same four lanes show up on estimators’ clipboards: water, turf, enhancement, and garden.

 Row one: what grabs your attention first on a calm walk?